Skip to content

 5. Approaches To Valuation

-- The Market Approach (Market multiples approach) uses market multiples from comparable businesses sold to value the business.
-This approach is more popular, easier to use and in my opinion has greater shortcomings.
+There are several approaches to valuations each with their own strengths and weaknesses.
+The most popular methods include the Income approach (Discounted Cash Flow Approach), which is the most technically correct approach, and which values the business based on expected future cash flows that the business will generate, and the Market Approach (Market multiples approach) which uses market multiples from comparable businesses sold to value the business.
+The Market approach is more popular, easier to use and in my opinion has greater shortcomings.

-Each method, however, offers a different perspective on value, and it’s often beneficial to use a combination to gain a comprehensive view.
+Each method however offers a different perspective on value, and it’s often beneficial to use a combination to gain a comprehensive view.

 6. Market Considerations

-Economic trends, industry health, and investor sentiment can all impact how a company is valued.
 For instance, a booming market will lead to higher valuations due to optimistic growth forecasts, while a downturn could result in more conservative estimates.

 Value is driven by perceived risk and if interest rates go up, risk goes up and values come down, there is a direct correlation.